Faculty-Staff Achievements, May 19, 2013

 Mary Zeiss Stange, professor of women's studies and religion, has been named an expert member of the U.S. Delegation to the International Council for Game and Wildlife Conservation (CIC).
 In that capacity she attended the CIC's World Forum for Sustainable Hunting in Budapest, Hungary, April 27-30.
 The theme of the Forum was "Hunting: Conserving Wildlife--Key to Global Cultural Heritage.
 Stange did a presentation on "Mother Nature's Daughters: Women Hunters and the Changing Face of American Environmentalism" as part of the Artemis working group on female hunting and environmental sustainability.

-Dan Nathan, associate professor and chair, Department of American Studies, is the author of a new book titled Rooting for the Home Team: Sport Community and Identity (2013, University of Illinois Press).
+Dan Nathan, associate professor and chair, Department of American Studies, is the editor of a new book titled Rooting for the Home Team: Sport Community and Identity (2013, University of Illinois Press).
 The book examines how various American communities create and maintain a sense of collective identity through sports.

 Denise Warner Limoli, associate professor of dance, has written her first book, titled Dance in Saratoga Springs (2013, The History Press).
 The story begins with the 19th-century floral fetes in Saratoga Springs and on to the development of Skidmore’s dance program,

 SPAC, local dance schools, the National Museum of Dance, and developments in ballet and modern dance in the city through the years.

 Sue Van Hook, who recently retired from Skidmore and began working with Evocative Design in Green Island, N.Y., is featured in a May 20, 2013, New Yorker article titled Form and Fungus: Can mushrooms help us get rid of Styrofoam?